 MSNBC’s Chuck Todd commented “You’ve got an old, white Jewish man who’s an independent, and an old white former republican woman trying to make the case that they can beat Trump, an old, white, New York billionaire.
 I think Bloomberg, being an old white Jewish New York billionaire who’s been an independent and a republican checks all the demographic boxes the Democrats need to take back the White House.
 Stacey Abrams!
 I think Stacey Abrams should be his running mate, I just thought of that.”

 “When we lead with our values, we win,” said DNC Chair Tom Perez, adding “and our values are in line with those ex-suburban republicans in Western Pennsylvania and Ohio that will look at Michael Bloomberg, and think, ‘yes, that’s who represents us’.
 And if Bloomberg doesn’t work out, we’ve got Hillary waiting in the wings.”

 According to CNN political commentator Chris Cillizza, “at first, you wouldn’t think former NYC Mayor Michael Bloomberg stood a chance, but consider this: he won three elections in America’s biggest city, so he’s beloved by a broad coalition of voters, he’s progressive as heck, and with Bernie’s campaign in its death throes, his supporters need somewhere to turn, and I think many of them will be taking a serious look at Bloomberg.”

-As of press time, it’s been reported that Bloomberg as fallen from the wall and landed in a pile of also-rans that include Bill De Blasio, Eric Swallwell, John Hickenlooper, Jay Inslee, Kirsten Gillibrand, Seth Moulton, Tim Ryan and Beto O’Rourke.
+As of press time, it’s been reported that Bloomberg has fallen from the wall, landing in a pile of also-rans including Bill De Blasio, Eric Swallwell, John Hickenlooper, Jay Inslee, Kirsten Gillibrand, Seth Moulton, Tim Ryan and Beto O’Rourke.